Lecturer/Senior Lecturer in Educational Leadership

 Job no: 527288

 Location: Eugene, OR

 Department: Department of Educational Methodology, Policy, and Leadership

 Annual Basis: 9 Month

-The Lecturer/Senior Lecturer in Educational Leadership position is located at the University of Oregon, College of Education, in Eugene, Oregon.
 The College of Education is seeking to hire a nationally prominent educator to collaborate with members of the EMPL department, and across the faculty of the college and university, to teach courses in educational leadership and advise and mentor licensure, masters, and doctoral students in our applied doctoral (D.Ed.) and administrative licensure programs.
 Opportunities are also available for existing academic program redesign, development of new academic programs for educational leaders, and academic program coordination.
 Through teaching, advising, mentoring, and intellectual contributions to academic program design, this position has the potential to guide and shape the next generation of educational leaders in Oregon, the Pacific Northwest, and the Nation.

 Substantive expertise in areas critical to Oregon and the nation's school systems is welcome, including linguistic and racial diversity and equity, behavioral supports and social-emotional learning, urban and rural education, career and technical education, high-school and college transitions, addressing learning loss, remote instruction, alternative models of schooling post-pandemic, or other expertise relevant to leadership in educational systems.
 So, too, is the ability to teach an array of applied leadership courses on topics such as improvement science, evidence-based decision making, teaching and learning, formative assessment, and education finance, among others.